 How To Survive Your Cubicle Job

 The wonderful cubicle job.
 An important stepping stone in your career that every business person endures.
 The question is, how do we make it through these few years without wanting to throw our computer monitors out the window?
-Here are a few small environment and personal changes that you can make that can actually make a huge difference on your work ethic and feelings toward your office cubicle.
+Here are a few small environments and personal changes that you can make that can actually make a huge difference in your work ethic and feelings toward your office cubicle.

-The decor and ambiance of your office cubicle is responsible for setting your mood each and every day.
+The decor and ambiance of your office cubicle are responsible for setting your mood each and every day.
 If your workstation is bland, boring, and lacks individuality...so will you.
 Take the time to make your cubicle a little less boring.
 Here are a few suggestions:

 - Add personal pictures of yourself, family, and friends or your kids’ drawings.

 - Include your favorite artwork or motivational quotes.

 - Utilize a decorative pillow, blanket, and/or small rug for added comfort while working.